-This bill amends the 1964 Public Act 170, which governs the liability of municipal corporations, political subdivisions, and the state regarding tort claims.
+This bill amends the 1964 Public Act 170, which governs the liability of municipal corporations, political subdivisions, and the state in relation to tort claims.
 It reaffirms the immunity of governmental agencies from tort liability when engaged in governmental functions, while also clarifying that this immunity does not apply to certain situations, such as when providing medical care in specific contexts.
-The bill introduces new provisions that hold public universities, colleges, and school districts liable for criminal sexual conduct committed by their employees or agents if they were negligent in hiring, supervising, or training those individuals, or if they had knowledge of prior misconduct and failed to act.
+The bill introduces new provisions that hold public universities, colleges, and school districts liable for criminal sexual conduct committed by their employees or agents during the course of their employment, under certain conditions, including negligence in hiring or supervision.

 Statutes affected: Senate Introduced Bill: 691.1407